minigubben/db-fiddler/README.md

-### db-fiddler, a tool to easy test database queries.
+### db-fiddler, a dockerimage to easy test database queries.

 Run `docker compose up` create the database and start the monitor